Tooltip container

 The brigade HQ before the war.

-Der Brigade (the brigade) is mentioned by Oberst Schröder when he tells Oberleutnant Lukáš about his experiences at the front in Serbia.
+17. Infanteriebrigade is first mentioned by Oberst Schröder through the term "the brigade" when he tells Oberleutnant Lukáš about his experiences at the front in Serbia.
+He mentions the unit in several contexts: brigade staff, the brigade general, the brigade's front sector, and the brigade's telephone exchange.

 Background

-Der Brigade refers to the brigade that Infanterieregiment Nr.
-91 reported to in Serbia in 1914.
-The unit in question was Infanteriebrigade Nr.
-17 that was also the unit that most parts of IR91 reported to throughout the war.
+17. Infanteriebrigade was the unit that three battalions of Infanterieregiment Nr.
+91 reported to throughout most of the war.
 The other infantry regiment in the brigade was IR102.
-The brigade reported to Infanteriedivision Nr.
-9, a unit that also contained Infanteriebrigade Nr.
-18. Brigade staff was in 1914 garrisoned in Praha[a], and after the outbreak of war obviously in the field.
+The brigade reported to 9.
+Infanteriedivision, a unit that also contained 18.
+Infanteriebrigade.
+The staff was in 1914 garrisoned in Praha[a], and after the outbreak of war obviously in the field.

 During the war